santiago-gilz/aws-sqs-ws/README.md

-# Getting familiar with SQS and NodeJS
+# Getting familiar with SQS and SNS using NodeJS
-This is a short workshop about AWS SQS in NodeJS that helps you become familiar with SQS management from NodeJS Using the AWS SDK library.
+This is a short workshop about AWS SQS and SNS in NodeJS that helps you become familiar with both tools from NodeJS Using the AWS SDK library.

 ## Prerequisites

 To be able to run this workshop, the following tools/facilities are required:
 1. A Unix-like environment.
 If your PC is Linux or Mac, you are all set! if you use Windows, we recommend to [install WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
 You can also spin up a Linux VM machine or even run everything on a Linux container.
 2. AWS CLI installed on your environment.
 Here is an [installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 3. AWS ACCESS and SECRET keys configured.
 [Creation guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
 4. NodeJS and NPM installed.

+## 1. Amazon Simple Queue Service (SQS)

-## Creating an SQS queue in Amazon
+### Creating an SQS queue in the Amazon Console
 For creating a new queue, you have to follow the next steps:

 1. Open the [Amazon SQS console](https://console.aws.amazon.com/sqs/)